embrio-tech/centrifuge-development/README.md

 ### Start

-Frontend and backend can be started individually by using:
+Services can be started individually. the following services are available: `subql`, `insights`, `blender`.
+These can be started with the following command

+    $ docker-compose --profile <service> up --build

+such as

-    $ docker-compose --profile backend up --build
+    $ docker-compose --profile subql up --build

-or / and
+or for multiple services:

-    $ docker-compose --profile frontend up --build
+    $ docker-compose --profile subql --profile insights up --build

 If you run this for the first time, it might take a while. :hourglass_flowing_sand: Get a coffee, sit back, and relax! :coffee: :palm_tree: